Elecrow-RD/CrowPi2/README.md

-# To install an operating system (e.g. Raspbian) from scratch, follow these steps:
+# To install an operating system (e.g. Raspbian, Retropie) from scratch, follow these steps:
 - Step 1: write \*.img file with selected OS to your SD card as you would normally do
 - Step 2: open config.txt file under /boot directory on the resulting SD card and add the following commands at the end of the file
 ````